Rules for using Uppsala University Library

 - The borrower is normally guaranteed to retain the borrowed item for 30 days.
 For course books, a 7 days’ borrowing period normally applies.
 The borrower may retain the book thereafter until it is requested by another borrower, or until the borrowing period has definitively ended.
 For certain books, an absolute time limit of varying length applies, after which the book must be returned, even if not requested by another borrower.
 The Library catalogue states the borrowing periods that apply for each individual book.

 - The borrower is obliged to ascertain when the borrowing periods end and to return material at the correct time, or to extend the loan.
 This can be done on the Library website via the link “My loans” .
 The borrower is responsible for the item until it is returned to the Library and has been de-registered in the borrowing system.
-As part of its service, the Library usually sends out a message to the borrower if there is a request or the borrowing period is ending.

 - The borrower can normally re-borrow the item twice via the Library website via the link “My loans”.
 Thereafter, the item must be returned to the Library or be displayed.